Rud356/mx-puppet-vk/README.md

     - [ ] Read notifications - not effective to track
     - [x] Message edits
     - [ ] Message redacts - doesn't work
+    - [ ] Autopopulate rooms with users
 - Edge cases to work around
     - [ ] Access token revoked on VK side
     - [ ] Bot is kicked out on VK side
     - Probably more, send an issue!
+- Support for user tokens
+    - [ ] Auth as a user instead of group

 ## Usage